johnamdickson/portfolio-project-1/README.md

   - This section highlights benefits to learning crochet in an unordered list along with font awesome icons to further style the text.
   - There is another circular bordered photo of a person holding items of that have been crafted by crocheting.
   - The float properties of the image and paragraph container are opposite the corresponding elements for the What is Crochet section to create an offset effect and a visually stimulating transition downwards.
   - The section has a blurred background image of yarn again to create contrast and a visual effect.
-This background attachment is fixed.
+This background attachment is fixed to create a perspective against the background as the user scrolls downwards.
   - The h2 heading font colour change and shadowing properties help it to stand out against the background image.